TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/SettingUpBackendGroups/Index.rst

 .. note::
-    Role groups inherit permissions from subgroups and should not have any access configured directly on themselves.
+    Role groups inherit permissions from subgroups and should not have any permissions configured directly on themselves.

 .. _naming-convention: